mkejeiri/Domain-Driven-Design/EventStorming.md

 ![pic](images/rephraseevents.jpg)

-Events will be the building blocks of our storytelling, we are building a objection-proof business process, we'll need to be a little more **formal**.
-We need to **rephrase** some events, which will need to be state transitions, and during process modeling and software design sessions, the phrasing will be strictly mandatory.
-Different rounds will increase semantic precision, and probably require more events.
+**Events** will be the building blocks of our storytelling, we are building a objection-proof business process, we'll need to be a little more **formal**.
+We need to **rephrase** some **events**, which will need to be state transitions, and during process modeling and software design sessions, the phrasing will be strictly mandatory.
+Different rounds will increase semantic precision, and probably require more **events**.

 #### Events from user interaction

-Events may be the result of some user interaction with a system, a single user interaction can trigger multiple events with many alternative outcomes.
-They also could be a result of different level of granularities or perspectives.
+**Events** may be the result of some user interaction with a system, a single user interaction can trigger multiple **events **with many **alternative outcomes**.
+They also could be a result of different level of **granularities** or **perspectives**.

 >> Keep in mind that different perspective can suggest different naming for the same event (i.e. Hospots : aren't the same?).